 Dr Carolyn McKay holds a combined Commerce/Law degree (UNSW), two Masters degrees (Sydney) and is an academic member of the New South Wales Bar Association.
-In 2016 she completed her PhD thesis entitled 'Audio Visual Links from Prison: Prisoners’ Experiences of Video Technologies for Accessing Justice' at Sydney Law School.
-From 2017 Carolyn will be a Scholarly Teaching Fellow at Sydney Law School teaching Criminal Law, Criminal Procedure and The Legal Profession.
-Carolyn is a co-author on a forthcoming Routledge book ‘Policing Hate Crime: Understanding Communities and Prejudice’ by Mason, Maher, McCulloch, Pickering, Wickes and McKay.
-In addition, she has published sole authored articles in International Journal for Crime, Justice & Social Democracy; Law, Culture and the Humanities; Surveillance & Society; Law Text Culture; and The International Journal of New Media, Technology and the Arts.
-She has contributed a chapter to Access to Justice: Comparative Perspectives on Unmet Legal Need, Asher Flynn and Jackie Hodgson (eds), Hart Publishing and a book review essay for the Sydney Law Review.
-Carolyn is also a practicing audio and video artist: www.carolynmckay.com .
+She completed her PhD entitled 'Audio Visual Links from Prison: Prisoners’ Experiences of Video Technologies for Accessing Justice' at the University of Sydney Law School.
+Carolyn is a Lecturer at the University of Sydney Law School teaching Procedure and Criminal Law.
+Carolyn has published sole authored articles in International Journal for Crime, Justice & Social Democracy; Law, Culture and the Humanities; Surveillance & Society; Law Text Culture; and The International Journal of New Media, Technology and the Arts.
+She is a co-author on ‘Policing Hate Crime: Understanding Communities and Prejudice’ by Mason, Maher, McCulloch, Pickering, Wickes and McKay (Routledge) and has contributed a chapter to 'Access to Justice: Comparative Perspectives on Unmet Legal Need', Asher Flynn and Jackie Hodgson (eds), Hart Publishing.
+Her research monograph 'The Pixelated Prisoner: Prison video links,court 'appearance' and the justice matrix' will be published in 2018 by Routledge.